jrroches/ME-499-object-tracking-raspis/README.md

-# ME 499 Independent Study: Raspberyy Pi Home Security System
+# ME 499 Independent Study: Raspbery Pi Home Security System

 For this independent study, I explored the application of a linux based controller to a couple of different engineering disciplines: motor control, computer vision, and controller networking.